Las Meninas: Provenance and condition

 The painting was referred to in the earliest inventories as La Familia ("The Family").
+Las Meninas is described in the inventory of 1666 by García de Medrano.
 A detailed description of Las Meninas, which provides the identification of several of the figures, was published by Antonio Palomino ("the Giorgio Vasari of the Spanish Golden Age") in 1724.
 Examination under infrared light reveals minor pentimenti, that is, there are traces of earlier working that the artist himself later altered.
 For example, at first Velázquez's own head inclined to his right rather than his left.